wp-plugins/twitter-plugin/readme.txt

 == Changelog ==

+= 2.06 =
+*The bug with options sections in the admin page and bug of position in the frontend is fixed.
+Please upgrade the plugin immediately.
+Thank you

 = 2.05 =
-**BWS Plugins sections was fixed and right now it is consisted with 3 parts: activated, installed and recommended plugins.
+*BWS Plugins sections was fixed and right now it is consisted with 3 parts: activated, installed and recommended plugins.
 The bug of position in the admin menu is fixed.

 = 2.04 =
 *BWS Plugins sections was fixed and right now it is consisted with 2 parts: installed and recommended plugins.
 Icons displaying is fixed.